 The first of these works was Janet G Woititz’s ‘Adult Children of Alcoholism’ quickly followed by Robin Norwood’s ‘Women who Love too Much,’ each book reaching over 2 million in sales.
 This was eclipsed by Melody Beattie’s 1986 book, ‘Codependent No More,’ which was bought by around 8 million people.

 Codependency and the Passive Dependent Personality

-There is an overlap between co-dependents and people who would once have been described as having a passive dependent personality and this can cause the two to be confused.
+go to link There is an overlap between co-dependents and people who would once have been described as having a passive dependent personality and this can cause the two to be confused.
 In fact, while Dependent Personality Disorder (DPD) is categorised as a Cluster C disorder in the DSM, co-dependency is not currently granted its own category, despite an attempt by psychiatrist Timmen Cermak to justify its inclusion in the manual back in the 1980s.
 Cermak’s formulation did, however, influence the adaptation of the AA’s 12-step programme by CoDA, a network of co-dependent help groups.